Pingwoman/Warehouse/README.md

 # KL5-6 Warehouse
-# new custom Exception class MyException
+<p> new custom Exception class MyException <p>
-# two try-catch blocks have been added
+ two try-catch blocks have been added